rbenzing/WPPluginExtender_Simple/README.md

 - Class Visibility Methods:
   final - do not allow extension of the class to other classes

-## 7. Unique Class Name or Function Names - use a unique name as to not conflict with any other plugins.
+## 7. Unique Class Name or Function Names
+Use a unique name as to not conflict with any other plugins.

-Use casing: Pascal Case (ExampleClass), Camel Case (exampleClass), Underscore (example_class)
+Use casing: Pascal Case (ExampleClass), Camel Case (exampleClass), Underscore (example_class) something to follow.

 - PHP recommends PSR-1 (PHP Standard Recommendation 1) and PSR-2